Safeguarding Our Members' Privacy

-USASF.net uses personal information only for the following purposes:
+Personally Identifiable Information USASF.net uses personal information only for the following purposes:

 Your profile information (any demographic information you provide to USASF.net such as zip code, age, expected year of graduation and major) may be used to create personalized content, services, and marketing on USASF.net so that we can deliver information to you based on your interests and location.
-In addition, USASF.net may provide affiliates with non-personally identifiable profile information to generate aggregate reports and market research, for example, '30% of USASF.net visitors/members are Varsity cheerleaders in the Southeast').
+In addition, USASF.net may provide affiliates with non-personally identifiable profile information to generate aggregate reports and market research, for example, '30% of USASF.net visitors/members are athletes in the Southeast').

 We use 'cookies' to deliver content specific to your interests and to save your password so that you do not have to re-enter it each time you visit the site.
-For more information on cookies and why we use them, please read our USASF.net Frequently Asked Question (FAQ) page.

 Legal Bases for Use of Your Information